 Historically, the Company has financed its operations and met its capital requirements primarily through funds generated from operations, the sale of our securities, borrowings from lending institutions and sale of facilities that were not fully utilized.
-As of January 31, 2020, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$30.2 million.
-Due to the changes reflected in the U.S. Tax Cuts and Jobs Act in December 2017 ("U.S. Tax Reform") there is no U.S. tax payable upon repatriating the undistributed earnings of foreign subsidiaries considered not subject to permanent investment.
+As of April 30, 2020, the Company's primary source of liquidity consisted of cash and cash equivalents of \$90.2 million, which include balances held in certain foreign jurisdictions.
+Due to the changes reflected in the U.S. Tax Cuts and Jobs Act in December 2017 ("U.S. Tax Reform"), there is no U.S. tax payable upon repatriating the undistributed earnings of foreign subsidiaries considered not subject to permanent investment.
 Foreign withholding taxes would range from 0% to 10% on any repatriated funds.

 For the Company, earnings and profits have been calculated at each subsidiary.
 The Company's foreign subsidiaries are in an overall net deficit for earnings and profits purposes.
 As such, no adjustment was made to U.S. taxable income in 2019 relating to this aspect of the U.S. Tax Reform.
-In future years, under the U.S. Tax Reform the Company will be able to repatriate its foreign earnings without incurring additional U.S. tax as a result of a 100% dividends received deduction.
+In future years, under the U.S. Tax Reform, the Company will be able to repatriate its foreign earnings without incurring additional U.S. tax as a result of a 100% dividends received deduction.
 The Company believes that any future withholding taxes or state taxes associated with such a repatriation would be minor.